 Output 2: Training workshops have been conducted for EAs and IAs as follows:

-(a) Environment and social safeguards training workshops have been conducted in India;
+(a) Environment and social safeguards training workshops have been conducted in Bangladesh, India and Sri Lanka;

 (b) Training on handling environmental contracts conducted in Sri Lanka and Nepal; and

 (c) Training on grievance redress mechanism and problem solving conducted in Nepal.

 The TA supported training for 3 POWERGRID safeguards staff on Resettlement and Livelihood Restoration in Manila, Philippines.

 Safeguards Training-of-Trainers (TOT) has been conducted in India for trainees to eventually be engaged to carry-out safeguards training to executing agencies and implementing agencies in their respective countries.
 A TOT was also held in Bhutan with trainees from Bhutan and Nepal.

 Output 3: Recruited Information Technology Consultant on 01 September 2014.
 An international Safeguards Database Management Specialist was recruited on 20 April 2016.
 Pilot-testing of the Safeguards Tracking System was initiated in the last quarter of 2016 and is currently ongoing.
 Full implementation was launched during SARD's Safeguards Network Meeting in June 2017.
 Further refinements are being done to improve the web-based tracking system based on feedback from SARD's sector divisions and resident missions.

 Further consultant recruitment for short-term assignments ongoing.